GoogleCloudPlatform/dotnet-docs-samples/appengine/flexible/AntiForgery/README.md

-# AntiForgery World for Google App Engine Flexible Environment
+# AntiForgery Sample for Google App Engine Flexible Environment

 This sample application is ready to deploy to Google App Engine Flexible Environment.